 A Layman's Roadmap to 10 Million Jobs in 10 Months

 So what does that have to do with 10 Million Jobs in 10 Months and how is that feasible?
 Well, here is how I came up with those "layman and very unscientific" figures:

-Back in April of 2010, while conducting some research on the number of jobs that our startup, private educational institution could--and needed to--create over the next 12 months, I estimated that, from the required total, we needed, at the onset, to initially fill around 30 commission-based sales openings.
-It then dawned on me that, in spite of all the doom and gloom you hear in the news, perhaps there could be tons of other small businesses out there who could be in a similar situation.
+Back in April of 2010, while conducting some research on the number of jobs that our startup, private educational institute could--and needed to--create over the next 12 months, I estimated that, from the required total; we needed, at the onset, to initially fill around 30 commission-based sales openings.
+It then dawned on me that, in spite of all the doom and gloom you hear in the news, perhaps there could be tons of other small businesses out there in a similar situation.
 After all, it goes without saying that SALES is the lifeblood of every single business.